Arbitration Hearing To Decide Timberwolves’ Ownership Dispute Begins

 The arbitration hearing to decide the Timberwolves’ ownership dispute began on Monday and is expected to last most of the week.
 The decision by the three-person arbitration panel is expected to be announced next month, according to ESPN’s Brian Windhorst.

 The dispute between minority owners Marc Lore and Alex Rodriguez and principal owner Glen Taylor moved to arbitration in July.
-A one-day mediation in the spring failed to make any progress, according to Windhorst.
+A one-day mediation in the spring failed to make any progress, Windhorst writes.

 The dispute has been ongoing since the tail end of last season.
-Taylor nixed the previous tiered payment agreement with Lore and Rodriguez, citing a breach of contract.
+Taylor nixed the previous tiered payment agreement with Lore and Rodriguez, citing a breach of contract and a failure to meet a payment deadline.
 Lore and Rodriguez disputed that characterization, stating that they had the funds necessary to become majority owners but were awaiting NBA approval and should have been entitled to an extension.

 The third payment in dispute would increase Lore and Rodriguez’ share from 36% to about 80% and the purchase agreement stipulates that they could buy out Taylor’s remaining 20% stake anytime before March 2025.